CPI Gains Power in Tamil Nadu's Politics

 The Hindu

 The immediate beneficiary is the CPI, which can now convert a modest legislative position into negotiating power.
 The immediate loser is Vijay’s claim to a clean personal mandate: if TVK cannot cross the line on its own, any government it forms will begin as a coalition in everything but name.
 That also gives rivals a freer hand to frame TVK as dependent and untested rather than decisive.
-In
+In Global Politics, this is the classic hung-house effect: the first party to win the most seats still has to spend its political capital before it can spend policy capital.

 What to watch next

 The next decision point is simple: whether Vijay formally asks for outside support, and whether the CPI’s state leadership converts its “collective decision” line into an actual vote.
 If TVK starts sounding out partners, the real battle shifts from election counts to cabinet terms, confidence motions, and who gets the first concession.
 Watch the first 48 hours of negotiations; that will show whether this is a temporary arithmetic problem or the start of a governing arrangement built on outside support.
+The Hindu,

 The Hindu